 Source: By SikorskiFotografie/Shutterstock

-At DoggieLawn we are always busy throughout the day trying to help our customers get the best grass dog potty.
-We have a dog friendly work environment and have occasionally noticed some of the dogs baring their teeth when playing with each other, or getting their backs scratched - both activities that should bring pleasure.
-Curious as to whether this was because they didn't like, we delved into this behaviour and found that it can either be associated with aggressive behavior or be a submissive smile.
+Here at DoggieLawn, we have a dog friendly work environment and have occasionally noticed some of the dogs baring their teeth when playing with each other or getting their backs scratched.
+Seeing as to how both activities should bring pleasure, we became curious as to whether this behavior only indicated aggression and found out that it can be interpreted as an aggressive behavior or be a submissive smile.

-What does it mean that your dog is baring teeth?
+What does it mean that your dog is baring their teeth?

-Occasionally, your dog will show its teeth as a sign of submission.
-Submission behavior is accompanied by lip licking, crying or whining, rolling, an averted gaze, tail between legs, ears lying on the head and relaxed body posture among others.
-Submission is usually more of a smile.
-In most cases, if you are used to talking to the dog in a high and negative tone, it might start showing this signs.
-In most cases, the submissive smile is usually an attempt to calm down a situation.
-You will notice your dog giving you a submissive grin when it is uncomfortable about a given situation.
-Also, puppies use this expression when they want something or when they feel they are being treated aggressively by older dogs.
-However, that doesn’t mean that it is listening to you.
-It can be just a pretentious act to keep you off it.
-This behavior should not progress to aggressive behavior.
+Occasionally, your dog will show their teeth as a sign of submission.
+Submissive behavior is accompanied by lip licking, crying or whining, rolling, averting their gaze, putting their tail between their legs, ears lying on the head and relaxed body posture among others.
+In most cases, the submissive smile is usually an attempt to calm a situation down.
+You might notice your dog giving you a submissive grin when they're uncomfortable about a given situation.
+Puppies also use this expression when they want something or when they feel they're being treated aggressively by older dogs.
+These sorts of submissive generally do not progress to aggressive behavior.

-How do you know which sign the dog is portraying?
+How do you know which sign your dog is portraying?